National Palace Museum: Collections

-Statistics

 Complete inventory inspection has been taken three times in 1951–1954, 1989–1991 and 2008–2012 since the museum started to bring collections to Taiwan in 1948.
 According to official report, the museum houses Chinese calligraphy, porcelain, bronzes, paintings, jades and many other artifacts, with 22% (2,972 out of 13,491 crates) of the boxes originally transported south from the Forbidden City.
 Other additions include transfers from other institutions, donations, and purchases made by the museum.
 A large number of these artifacts were brought by Chiang Kai-shek before his Kuomintang forces fled the mainland in 1949.
 The museum has accumulated nearly 700,000 artifacts of significant historical or artistic values.
 With a collection of this size, only 1% of the collection is exhibited at any given time.
-The rest of the collection is stored in temperature controlled vaults.
+The rest of the collection is stored in temperature-controlled vaults.

-Notable items

 The museum houses several treasured items that are the pride of their collection and famous worldwide.
 The antiquities in the National Palace Museum span over thousands of years with a variety of genres.

 Metalwork

 Among the collections of bronzes, Zong Zhou Zhong (Bell of Zhou), commissioned by King Li of Zhou, is the most important musical instrument cast under his royal decree.
 Mao Gong Ding (Cauldron of Duke of Mao) of the late Western Zhou dynasty (1046–771 BCE) carries the longest Chinese bronze inscriptions so far extant.

+In 1995, the museum acquired the Taihe Shakyamuni, a statue of The Buddha from the Northern Wei Dynasty, that represents a pivotal shift from early Indian style towards Chinese Buddhist style.